Higher algebraic structures in Hamiltonian Floer theory: From -algebras to differential graded manifolds

 For the translation between the languages of differential graded manifolds and of $L_{\infty}$-structures, we refer to \cite{K}, see also \cite{M1}. \\

-As already mentioned above, the important property for us is that on the resulting differential graded manifold $(\tilde{\Q},\tilde{X})$ one still has a space of functions $\T^{(0,0)}\tilde{\Q}_{\tilde{X}}$, called its cohomology structure sheaf in \cite{M2}, and a space of vector fields $\T^{(1,0)}\tilde{\Q}_{\tilde{X}}$, called its cohomology tangent sheaf in \cite{M2}, which in turn can be used to define arbitrary tensor fields $\T^{(r,s)}\tilde{\Q}_{\tilde{X}}$.
-Their elements can actually be viewed as functions and vector fields on some abstract singular space $\tilde{\Q}_{\tilde{X}}=\tilde{X}^{-1}(0)/\sim$ given by the solutions of the Maurer-Cartan equation of the equivalent $L_{\infty}$-structure modulo gauge, see also section $7$; since we do not need this interpretation, we will not elaborate on this geometric picture any further here. \\
+As already mentioned above in the summary, the important property for us is that on the resulting differential graded manifold $\tilde{\Q}_{\tilde{X}}:=(\tilde{\Q},\tilde{X})$ one still has a space of functions $\T^{(0,0)}\tilde{\Q}_{\tilde{X}}$, called its homology structure sheaf in \cite{M2}, and a space of vector fields $\T^{(1,0)}\tilde{\Q}_{\tilde{X}}$, called its homology tangent sheaf in \cite{M2}, which in turn can be used to define arbitrary tensor fields $\T^{(r,s)}\tilde{\Q}_{\tilde{X}}$.
+Their elements can actually be viewed as functions and vector fields on some abstract singular space $\tilde{X}^{-1}(0)/\sim$ given by the solutions of the Maurer-Cartan equation of the equivalent $L_{\infty}$-structure modulo gauge; since we do not need this interpretation, we will not elaborate on this geometric picture any further here. \\

 While $\T^{(0,0)}\tilde{\Q}_{\tilde{X}}$ agrees with contact homology, the space of vector fields $\T^{(1,0)}\tilde{\Q}_{\tilde{X}}$ is defined using the Lie bracket by On the other hand, we will use that the higher tensor fields $\T^{(r,s)}\tilde{\Q}_{\tilde{X}}$ can also be directly defined.
 For this we use the fact, which was already used in \cite{EGH} in order to define so-called satellites, that the above identity for $\tilde{X}$ implies that the induced Lie derivative $\LL_{\tilde{X}}$ defines a boundary operator on arbitrary tensor fields $\T^{(r,s)}\tilde{\Q}$, Note that, in analogy to the definitions of $\T^{(0,0)}\tilde{\Q}$ and $\T^{(1,0)}\tilde{\Q}$, the space $\T^{(r,s)}\tilde{\Q}$ is spanned, as a graded linear space over $\Lambda$, by formal products of the form On the other hand, since the Lie derivative commutes with the contraction of tensors, we find that indeed \\